oxtoacart/oauther/README.md

   -token_url="https://accounts.google.com/o/oauth2/token": Token URL

-oauther obtains a request token from an OAuth2 provider (Google by default) and prints it to stdout.
+oauther obtains a request token from an OAuth2 provider (Google by default) and prints out a JSON structure that can later be used to initialize an oauth.OAuther.

 To obtain a request token you must specify, -id, -secret and -scope.